-MARKETA LINDT is a partner in Sidley’s Chambers-ranked Immigration Practice where she works with U.S. and multinational corporations to implement efficient business immigration visa programs to best attract and retain foreign national talent.
+MARKETA LINDT is a partner in Sidley’s Chambers-ranked Immigration Practice where she works with U.S. and multinational corporations to implement efficient business immigration visa programs so that they can best attract and retain foreign national talent.

 Experienced business immigration partner: In her business immigration practice, Marketa represents